 Lustron to the Rescue.

 While a steel house was novel, the idea of mass-producing buildings was not.
 Back in 1801, British manufacturers began prefabricating cast-iron structural systems for industrial buildings.
 Within a few decades, factory-produced cast-iron storefronts became popular in American cities.
-By the early twentieth century, Sears, Roebuck and Company, Aladdin Homes and other merchants were selling kits for wood-frame houses out of catalogs.
+By the early twentieth century, Sears, Roebuck and Company, Aladdin Homes, Harris Brothers Homes, and other merchants were selling kits for wood-frame houses out of catalogs.

 First, though, World War II erupted, and the steel surpluses of the 1930s quickly became shortages as steel and other materials were dedicated to the war effort.
 Domestic housing construction virtually stopped, but the military forged ahead on the prefabrication frontier, developing structures that could be erected quickly without skilled tradesmen.
 While this effort led to advances in production techniques, prefabrication came out of the war with an image problem.
 “Whereas the prewar prefabricated house may have been suspect as an interesting freak,” a Bemis Foundation study noted, “the postwar product was often stereotyped in the public mind as a dreary shack.”
 Lustron’s snappy porcelain-enamel panels helped dispel that image.